Car Insurance for Learner's Permit: What Parents Need to Know

 What's the cheapest way to insure a teen who just got their permit?

 Start by confirming the teen is covered under your existing policy — don't buy a separate policy at this stage.
-Once they're licensed, keep them on your policy (not their own), push for good student discounts, enroll them in a state-approved driver's ed course, and consider a telematics program.
-Choosing an older, lower-value vehicle for them to drive can also dramatically reduce the cost of adding collision and comprehensive coverage.
-See our full breakdown of adding a teenage driver to your car insurance for more cost strategies.
+Once they're licensed, keep them on your policy rather than getting a standalone plan, push for good student and driver's ed discounts, and consider a telematics program.
+Choosing an older, lower-value vehicle with strong safety ratings can also dramatically reduce the cost of adding collision and comprehensive coverage.
+See our full breakdown of adding a teenage driver for more cost strategies.

 Compare Car Insurance Rates in Ohio